tochy97/tochy97/README.md

--Hi, I’m @tochy97
+# Hi, I’m @tochy97

--I’m interested in all aspects of computer science.
+## I’m interested in all aspects of computer science.

--I’m currently learning cyber secuirty focused programming and testing.
+## I’m currently learning cyber secuirty focused programming and testing.

--How to reach me: tochyegeonu1997@gmail.com
+# How to reach me: tochyegeonu1997@gmail.com

 <!---
 tochy97/tochy97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.